Damini: Plot

 Shekhar Gupta is the elder son of wealthy industrialist Kedarnath Gupta.
 He falls in love at first sight with a girl named Damini after seeing her dance performance at a charity event.
-Damini belongs to a lower middle-class family but tends to raise her voice against injustices in society.
-Her sister eloped with an alcoholic mimicry artist Birju to Mumbai, in a bid to relieve her father from the onus of arranging dowry for her wedding.
+Damini belongs to a lower-middle-class family but tends to raise her voice against injustices in society.
+Her sister eloped with a drunkard mimicry artist, Birju, to Mumbai, in a bid to relieve her father from the onus of arranging a dowry for her wedding.

-Damini and Shekhar get married and Damini moves into his luxurious bungalow.
-However, this irks Tolu Bajaj, the business partner of the Guptas who was planning to marry his daughter to Shekhar.
-He breaks his business partnership with the Guptas and begins to conspire against them.
-Damini befriends Urmi, a young maid-servant who was brought up in the house of Guptas.
-On the festival of Holi, she witnesses Shekhar's younger brother, Rakesh, and his friends, gangraping Urmi and rushes to tell Shekhar.
+Damini and Shekhar get married, and Damini moves into his luxurious bungalow.
+However, this irks Tolu Bajaj, the Guptas' business partner who had been planning to marry his daughter to Shekhar.
+Bajaj breaks his business partnership with the Guptas and begins to conspire against them.
+Damini befriends Urmi, a young maidservant who was brought up in the Guptas' house.
+On the festival of Holi, she witnesses Shekhar's younger brother, Rakesh, and his friends gang-raping Urmi and rushes to tell Shekhar.
 Shekhar rushes over to prevent the sexual assault but arrives too late.
 Later, Rakesh and his friends throw Urmi by the roadside.

 The Gupta family conspires to cover up this shameful incident.
 But Damini decides to inform the police.
-Shekhar tries to convince her to not say anything in front of the police.
-When the police visit her home and ask Damini about the incident she denies having any knowledge about it.
-Later it is revealed that it is Tolu Bajaj who has bribed the police department to escalate the matter in order to tarnish the image of the Guptas.
+Shekhar tries to convince her not to say anything to the police.
+When the police visit their home and ask Damini about the incident, she denies having any knowledge of it.
+Later, it is revealed that it is Tolu Bajaj who bribed the police department to escalate the matter in order to tarnish the Guptas' image.
 The matter is taken up in court and Damini is asked to testify.
-The Guptas then hire the top lawyer, Barrister Indrajit Chaddha as their defence lawyer.
-At the first hearing, Damini is portrayed as a mentally unstable person by Chaddha, and confined in a mental institution for two weeks by judicial order.
-At this Shekhar gets upset with his family while the Guptas and Bajaj reunite.
-At the mental institution, Damini overhears Rakesh asking the doctor to deliberately make Damini mental or even kill her and make it look like suicide.
-Damini escapes and runs into a down-and-out alcoholic, Advocate Govind Srivastav, who saves her from the culprits chasing her.
+The Guptas then hire the top lawyer, Barrister Inderjit Chaddha, as their defence counsel.
+At the first hearing, Chaddha portrays Damini as a mentally unstable person, and she is confined in a mental institution for two weeks by judicial order.

+At this, Shekhar gets upset with his family while the Guptas and Bajaj reunite.
+At the mental institution, Damini overhears Rakesh asking the doctor to deliberately make Damini mentally ill or even kill her and frame it as a suicide.
+Damini escapes and runs into a down-and-out alcoholic advocate, Govind Srivastav, who saves her from the culprits chasing her.
 Govind gave up the legal profession after he failed to secure justice for his wife, Aarti, who was fatally struck on a footpath by a vehicle driven by an intoxicated, wealthy man.
-But, Govind decides to help Damini.
-He gets the rape case re-opened.
-Following this the Guptas get Urmi murdered in hospital and try to show it as a suicide.
-But, Govind decides to help Damini.
-He gets the rape case re-opened.
-Following this the Guptas get Urmi murdered in hospital and try to show it as a suicide.
+Govind, however, decides to help Damini.
+He gets the rape case reopened.
+Following this, Chaddha and the Guptas have Urmi murdered in the hospital and try to frame it as a suicide.